Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

 This is not necessary for good control using this all-natural mineral, chemically inert clay.

-Application of pure kaolin to dust crops of all sorts has been shown to be an effective way to reduce negative environmental impacts, prevent disease and deter many different kinds of insect pests.
+The application of pure kaolin to dust crops of all sorts has been shown to be an effective way to reduce negative environmental impacts, prevent disease and deter many different kinds of insect pests.

 It only takes a very light amount of the powder to attain excellent results.